 Digging post holes can either be a piece of cake or a pain in the back depending on a few variables – most notably, the type of soil you’re digging in, the number of holes you have to dig, and the tool you’ll be using to dig them.

 Digging post holes by hand is hard work, even under the best conditions.
 If you’re only digging five or six holes in fairly soft soil, it might take you 30-45 minutes per hole to complete the job.
 If the soil is rocky or heavy clay, it could take longer.
-You might consider using a PTO powered post hole digger with auger attached to a utility tractor.
+So in this video, we’re using a Rotomec PHD400 Post hole Digger (US CA) with PHA106 6-inch Auger (US CA).
+We’ve attached that package to a John Deere 4066R (US CA) Utility Tractor.

 Dig your post holes at the ground marks you made earlier.
-Measure from the bottom of the hole up to the string that is 12 inches off the ground.
+Measure from the bottom of the hole up to the string that is 12 inches (30.5 cm) off the ground.
 Use a tamping tool to compact any loose soil at the bottom of the hole.
-Add gravel as necessary to make the hole 24 inches deep.
-In case you hit a large rock that won’t budge, you can cut up to 6 inches off of the bottom of the post, giving you 18 inches of actual depth.
-Posts set less than 18 inches deep, however, can’t be counted upon to be as stable as they should be.
+Add gravel as necessary to make the hole 24 inches (61 cm) deep.
+In case you hit a large rock that won’t budge, you can cut up to 6 inches (15.24 cm) off of the bottom of the post, giving you about 18 inches (45.72) of actual depth.
+Posts set less than 18 inches (45.72 cm) deep, however, can’t be counted upon to be as stable as they should be.

 Once the post is set, place the notched rails in their respective holes and make sure the holes you’ve dug for the next posts are in the right spots.
 Then set those posts following the same steps you used for setting the corner post.
 Place the notched rails in those posts, and proceed in that fashion with the rest of the fence.